The climax. This is the moment your reader has been waiting for.

 The protagonist has been challenged throughout the story to face the life they lived before.
 They often aren’t able to identify their true desire until this moment of unavoidable confrontation occurs.

-A Deux Ex machina (also known as an ‘Act of God’) moment will take the air out of the balloon because the ending is not germane to the rules of the world that the author has established.
+While you want to surprise your reader with the ending, the climax still needs to be congruent with the events that preceded it.
+The climax doesn’t have to be fireworks.
+Sometimes a subtle twist of fate is all your story needs to leave a lasting impact.
+A Deux Ex machina (also known as an “Act of God”) moment will take the air out of the balloon because the ending is not germane to the rules of the world that the author has established.

-The key to the climax of a well told story is to remember that the ending is often bittersweet.
-It isn’t sweet.
+The key to writing a compelling climax is to remember that the ending is often bittersweet – not sweet.
 The protagonist must pay a price for their transformation.
 It costs them something.
-We must lose our innocence in order to gain wisdom.
-(The Great Gatsby).
+We must lose our innocence in order to gain wisdom (The Great Gatsby).
 Growing up and becoming responsible means the death of our youth (Knocked Up).
-We must accept our ordinariness in order to become special (LadyBird).
+We must accept our ordinariness in order to become special (Lady Bird).

 When you connect to the bittersweetness of your ending, you will tap into the emotional catharsis that makes your story universally relatable.